A Healthier Home Starts Here.

 Contract Administration assures both you and the Contractor that each are fulfilling your respective roles and obligations outlined in your construction contract.
 Additionally, it is an opportunity to assist in realizing the collective vision by providing technical interpretations to ongoing construction decisions as they relate to your needs, unforeseen site conditions, and the requirements of the Municipality and the Building Code.

 Field Reviews and Reports

-We will perform periodic site reviews of performance-related details pertaining to air-tightness, thermal effectiveness, and other key details that affect energy-efficiency and occupant comfort, in concert with the site inspections required by the Municipality.
-We recommend review of: substructure and weeping tiles, framing, insulation, air/vapour/weather barriers, window installation and sealing, HVAC systems, cladding, lighting, interior finishes, and final project completeness.
-Multiple items can often be reviewed simultaneously; therefore we are proposing 4 Field Reviews, along with ongoing coordination.
+Sustainable will perform periodic site reviews of performance-related details pertaining to air-tightness, thermal effectiveness, and other key details that affect energy-efficiency and occupant comfort, in concert with the site inspections required by the Municipality.
+Sustainable recommend review of: substructure and weeping tiles, framing, insulation, air/vapour/weather barriers, window installation and sealing, HVAC systems, cladding, lighting, interior finishes, and final project completeness.
+Multiple items can often be reviewed simultaneously; therefore Sustainable proposes 4 Field Reviews, along with ongoing coordination.

 Sustainable will perform a blower-door test once all windows, doors, and air-barriers are installed.
 Blower door tests verify the quality of construction and indicate where/how air tightness can be improved – a key factor in building efficiency, long-term energy savings, occupant comfort, and durability.

 "Our contractor worked well with Paul and his team and often commented that the architectural drawings were excellent and easy to follow."

 – West End Home Review - HomeStars 2013